Star Wars Galaxies Chronicles

 Fireworks

 I discovered Star Wars Galaxies in late 2001 when I played a couple of weeks of the Everquest trial for the first time.
-It was the first MMORPG I was ever exposed to and I was hooked on it like phonics.
-I was eleven years old so it was a bit mind-blowing to play something that had a persistent world that you slowly evolved in as a character.
+It was the first MMORPG I was ever exposed to, and I was hooked on it like phonics.
+I was eleven years old, so it was mind-blowing to play something with a persistent world that slowly evolved as your character progressed.
 The social interaction with other players using the chat interface was another key difference compared to the games I was used to.

 an empire divided

 Star Wars Galaxies was being developed by Sony Online Entertainment, the same company that created Everquest.
-Raph Koster was the initial creative director of the SWG team.
-He is a God amongst men and a true entrepreneur, and he was also the lead designer of Ultima Online (the influences are evident).
-The extensive profession skill trees and sandbox components like player-built cities were also relatively new features in MMORPGs during that era.
-Years before it was even released, the game amassed one of the largest fanbases in gaming history.
-Before alpha testing, player guilds (called player associations) planned out cities, chose either the Rebel or Imperial faction, and did some pretty impressive things.
-Again, this was around 2002-2003, before World of Warcraft came out.
+Raph Koster was the original creative director of the SWG team.
+He is a God amongst men and a true entrepreneur.
+He was also the lead designer of Ultima Online, of which the influences are evident.
+The extensive Profession skill trees and sandbox components, such as player-built cities, were relatively new features in MMORPGs during that era.
+Years before it was released, the game amassed one of the largest fanbases in gaming history.
+Before alpha testing, player guilds (called player associations) planned out cities, chose either the Rebel or Imperial faction, and did impressive things.
+This took place in the early 2000s before World of Warcraft came out.
 The genre had a stigma for being too ‘hardcore’ and ‘neck-beard inducing.’
-Most people only heard about Everquest and the idea of a subscription-based model was a turn-off and inaccessible for many people.
+Most people only heard of Everquest and the idea of a subscription-based model made it inaccessible for many people.

 iconic roles

 There are many arguments and schools of thought on what became the eventual downfall of Star Wars Galaxies.
-As a true fan of the game even to this day, I’ll be blunt.
-The game had major problems.
-It felt like a rushed product at release with numerous bugs, server instability, and a slight lack of story-line driven content.
-Despite this, the developers heavily improved it and worked out the usual kinks that occur when a new MMORPG is released to the stress test of hundreds of thousands of subscribers.
-Though the game felt unfinished, the player-driven economy was a strong pro for guilds, and the idea of building up actual cities within the Star Wars universe with all its classic buildings (like the cantina) on many different planets was truly awesome.
+As a true fan of the game, even to this day, I’ll be blunt.
+The game had several problems.
+It was a rushed product at release with numerous bugs, server instability, and a lack of storyline-driven content.
+Despite this, the developers improved it and worked out the usual kinks that occur when a new MMORPG is released to the stress test of hundreds of thousands of subscribers.
+Though the game felt unfinished, the player-driven economy was a strong pro for guilds, and the idea of building up actual cities within the Star Wars universe with all its classic buildings (like the cantina) on different planets was truly awesome.
 This lack of focus that SWG had was also what made it fun.
 You weren’t tied to a generic look and class forever, and no two characters were ever alike.
 It was the sheer potential of what it could have been.

-For Blizzard’s first MMORPG, WoW was quite polished.
+As Blizzard’s first MMORPG, WoW was quite polished.
 Blizzard’s game was a foil to Star Wars Galaxies, with basic classes that did not require balancing every other week.
-While considered too casual at times, the game simplified many mechanics for people who were being exposed to the MMO genre for the first time, such as reducing the penalty for death.
-SOE’s new direction that followed, that every player is meant to be a “heroic” legendary dude, is what destroyed this once great game.
-The backlash from our subscriber-base was tremendous, but our protests fell upon deaf ears.
+While considered too casual, the game simplified mechanics for those exposed to the MMO genre for the first time, such as reducing the penalty for death.
+SOE’s new direction that followed, that every player is meant to be a “heroic” legend, is what destroyed this once great game.
+The backlash from our subscriber base was tremendous, but our protests fell upon deaf ears.

-An Empire Divided was about your character setting out in an open world and beginning his own saga, and the different ways one could influence the server was never limited to just combat.
+An Empire Divided was about your character setting out in an open world and beginning his own saga.
+The different ways one could influence the server were never limited to just combat.
 Your character wasn’t larger than life.
 He was just a guy trying to make his way in a universe on the brink of a civil war.
-It was an era in Star Wars where it was exceedingly dangerous to be a Rebel and the Jedi were considered almost mythical.
+It was an era in Star Wars where it was exceedingly dangerous to be a Rebel, and the Jedi were considered almost mythical.
 The few that existed were being hunted down relentlessly by the Empire.
-For people that went through the brutal process of unlocking the Force Sensitive slot and becoming a Jedi in the initial years, it was a slap in the face.
+For people who went through the brutal process of unlocking the Force Sensitive slot and becoming a Jedi in the initial years, it was a slap in the face.
 Ask a World of Warcraft player today what he accomplished in The Burning Crusade, and you would probably get a similar answer to what another player did in the same era, like defeating Illidan in the Black Temple.
 But if you were to ask two players what they did in Star Wars Galaxies, their stories could have been wildly different.

 I felt a great disturbance in the Force, as if millions of voices suddenly cried out in terror, and were suddenly silenced.
 I fear something terrible has happened.Obi-Wan Kenobi

 The game lost many subscribers after those changes.
-Although it went through several expansions, the servers were officially shut down on December 15th, 2011.
-Star Wars: The Old Republic, developed by Bioware, was also in development since 2008 so it was to no one’s surprise that it was going to end eventually.
+Although it underwent several expansions, the servers were officially shut down on December 15th, 2011.
+Star Wars: The Old Republic, developed by Bioware, was also in development since 2008, so it was to no one’s surprise that it would end eventually.
 Its time had passed.
-Star Wars: The Old Republic, unfortunately, went down a similar route and tried to use the WoW-formula.
-The results speak for themselves.
-The sandbox and player-driven worlds of the past are simply that – the past.
+Star Wars: The Old Republic, unfortunately, went down a similar route and tried to use the WoW formula.
+Though successful in its own right, the sandbox and player-driven worlds of the past are simply that – the past.

-The XP Gamer’s video, From SWG to ESO – What happened to the MMORPG?, offers a pretty accurate perspective.
+The XP Gamer’s video, From SWG to ESO – What happened to the MMORPG? offers an accurate perspective.
 The Rise and Fall of Star Wars Galaxies gives an even more in-depth discussion of one gamer’s personal story, especially about his process of becoming a Jedi.

 SWGEmu – A Few Good Men

 The SWG community was so passionate about the game that it conceptualized the Star Wars Galaxies Emulator (SWGEmu).
-A team of developers would use reverse-engineering as the basis for re-creating the code of the game in its exact state before The Combat Upgrade (pre-CU) and bring back the world that we lost despite all our protests.
-It is legal and much of the process is explained thoroughly on the SWGEmu FAQ.
-It is non-profit and is now being played by thousands of players regularly on the main Basilisk server.
+A team of developers used reverse-engineering as the basis for re-creating the game code in its exact state before The Combat Upgrade (pre-CU) and brought back the world that we lost despite all our protests.
+It is legal, and much of the process is explained in the SWGEmu FAQ.
+It is non-profit, and the main Basilisk server went live years ago.
 Development continues to go on.
 The SWG community is a testament to the magic of this game and the power of what a fanbase can do with enough willpower.

 SWG Emu